BU.510.601. Statistical Analysis. 2 Credits.

 BU.520.650.
 Data Visualization.
 2 Credits.

 This project-based course prepares students to make informed decisions based on data using descriptive-analytical techniques.
 Students will view examples from real-world business cases in which data visualization helps the decision makers to visualize, discover, and decode the hidden information from within the data, and to exploit such information for making educated decisions.
-We will use R to import, clean, transform, analyze, visualize, and present data.
-It is assumed that students have basic knowledge of programming in R prior to taking this class.
-As the course progresses, students will learn to work with libraries such as readr, tidyr, ggplot2, leaflet, and shiny in R. During the eight weeks of the course, students will collaborate with each other in small teams to analyze real-world datasets as well as design, build, and deliver web applications containing interactive visualizations and dashboards.
-Topics include cognition and visual perception, design principles, fundamental charts, interactive visualizations, storytelling in dashboards, and maps and big data visualization.
+We will use Tableau to import, clean, transform, analyze, visualize, and present data.
+As the course progresses, students will learn to work with Tableau features such as data connectors, data blending, data preparation, interactive dashboards, and calculations and functions.
+During the eight weeks of the course, students will collaborate with each other in small teams to analyze real-world datasets as well as design, build, and deliver interactive visualizations and dashboards.

 BU.610.615.
 Simulation for Business Applications.
 2 Credits.